Liouville-Arnold theorem for homogeneous symplectic and contact Hamiltonian systems: Integrable systems, Legendrian and coisotropic submanifolds

-\begin{proof} At least one function $f_\alpha$ is non-zero in a neighbourhood of any point of $M_{\ray{\Lambda}}$.
+\begin{proof} At least one function $f_\alpha$ is non-zero in a neighbourhood of any point of $M_{\ray{\lambda}}$.
 Thus, without loss of generality, we can assume that $f_0$ does not vanish and define $g_i = f_i/f_0$ for $i \in \set{1,\ldots,n}$.
 We notice that working locally is enough and we can extend our result using a partition of unity.

 Let us start by showing that \ref{item:coisotropic} and \ref{item:brackets} are equivalent.
-Since $M_{\ray{\Lambda}}$ is a level set of the $g_i$, one can apply Proposition~\ref{prop:coisotropic}, obtaining
+Since $M_{\ray{\lambda}}$ is a level set of the $g_i$, one can apply Proposition~\ref{prop:coisotropic}, obtaining

-on $M_{\ray{\Lambda}}$.
+on $M_{\ray{\lambda}}$.
 Hence,

-on $M_{\ray{\Lambda}}$.
-Since the choice of $f_0$ is arbitrary, we obtain that $M_{\ray{\Lambda}}$ is coisotropic if and only if
+on $M_{\ray{\lambda}}$.
+Since the choice of $f_0$ is arbitrary, we obtain that $M_{\ray{\lambda}}$ is coisotropic if and only if

-holds on $M_{\ray{\Lambda}}$.
+holds on $M_{\ray{\lambda}}$.

 The next step is to prove that \ref{item:brackets} implies \ref{item:involution}.
-In order to show that there is a contact structure $\bar{\eta}$, we first construct a Hamiltonian vector field $X_h$ so that it is tangent to $M_{\ray{\Lambda}}$ and, hence $X_h(g_i) = 0$.
-Since $X_h$ is the Reeb vector field of $\eta_0 = -\eta/h$, we have that
+By means of the symplectization, we can show that the Hamiltonian vector fields $X_{f_\alpha}$ are tangent to $M_{\ray{\lambda}}$ (see Subsection~\ref{subsec:proof}).
+In particular, $M_{\ray{\lambda}}$ is a level set of the functions $g_i$ and thus $X_{f_0}(g_i)=0$.
+Since $X_{f_0}$ is the Reeb vector field of $\eta_0 = -\eta/f_0$, we have that